Chiayi Station of the Taiwan Sugar Railways (TSR)

 Not all passenger trains were railcars; some were pulled by diesel locomotives.
 This train consisted of two boxcars and three coaches, heading out toward Puzih.

-Sugar Railway Passenger Car
+TSR Passenger Car

-Sugar railway coaches and railcars looked quite similar.
+TSR coaches and railcars looked quite similar.
 However, railcars had engines and driver's cabs, so if you looked closely, the difference was clear.
 One visual cue: railcars had metal number plates, while coaches had painted numbers.

 Chiayi Station Name and Kilometer Marker